jentery/engl429C/index.md

 Please submit your response as a DOCX, RTF, HTML, or PDF file.
 Feel free to include images (where applicable) as figures in the document.

+***

 *Prompt A, Option 2: Power*

-What is significant about how power operates in the text?
+What is significant about how power operates in the novel?

 Write an academic argument in 750-1000 words (MLA format) about how power operates in one of the assigned novels and explain why the novel's approach to power is compelling or unique.
-As you write, consider describing the general characteristics of the text (its plot, genre, characterization, setting, and style) but also interpreting one or two key passages in detail.
+As you write, consider describing the general characteristics of the novel (its plot, genre, characterization, setting, and style) but also interpreting one or two key passages in detail.

 Here are some questions to help you get started:
 * Who has agency or mobility in the novel?
 In what situations?
 In relations with whom?
-* How do racism, heteropatriarchy, colonialism, ableism, homophobia, xenophobia, transphobia, classism, fatphobia, capitalism, and/or sexism operate in the text?
+* How do racism, heteropatriarchy, colonialism, ableism, homophobia, xenophobia, transphobia, classism, fatphobia, capitalism, and/or sexism operate in the novel?
 * What do characters assume about each other?
 About the environment?
 About nonhuman animals in the novel?
 * Whose perspectives and which positions are treated as the default or norm?
 * Who gets to speak, to whom, and when?
 Who remains (mostly) silent?